GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/03.101-200/09.181-190/02.'Tis-Almost-Time-for-the-Lord-to-Come/docs.md

 title: 182.
 'Tis Almost Time for the Lord to Come
 metadata:
     description:
-    keywords: Church Hymnal, 'Tis Almost Time for the Lord to Come, &#039;Tis almost time for the Lord to come, O it must be the breaking of the day!
+    keywords: Church Hymnal, 'Tis Almost Time for the Lord to Come, 'Tis almost time for the Lord to come, O it must be the breaking of the day!
     author: Brian Onang'o
 ---